ronreiter/interactive-tutorials/tutorials/learnrubyonline.org/en/Hello, World!.md

 Tutorial
 --------

-To print things to the console, use "puts", like this

-    puts 'I will be printed to the console!'

-or,
+One of the most basic tasks in any programming language is to display information to the user.
+To print something to the console so the user can see it, use `puts`.

     puts "I will be printed to the console!"

-Everything between the `'` and `"` will be printed to the console.
+Everything between the quotation marks will be printed to the console.

-Single quotes can't support string interpolation, which looks like this `'Hello world #{some code}'`.
-You need to use double quotes.
-Single quotes can only evaluate to a string object.
-Short syntax for puts is `p` keyword , example:
+You can use either single (`'`) or double (`"`) quotation marks with `puts`, as long as you are consistent.

+Instead of writing `puts`, you can use the shorter form, `p`.

     p 'Hello world'

-When you use puts keyword, ruby adds a newline(' \\n ') on the end of the line
+You can also use `print` to display information.
+The difference between `puts` and `print` is that when you use the `puts` keyword, Ruby adds a newline(' \\n ') at the end.
+Ruby does not do this with `print`.

     puts 'Hello World !!!'
     Hello World !!!